 Green Gables is surrounded by forest and is situated minutes away from Cavendish Beach off the Gulf of Saint Lawrence.

-Lucy Maud was born a short distance away in Clifton.
+Lucy Maud was born a short distance away in Clifton, now New London.

 After her mother's death, she went to live with her grandparents, who lived in Cavendish.